mcwimm/rbb_ZoneOfInfluence/README.md

 | agents_counts | Total # of nodes (cell junctions) occupied by the focal plant.            | counts | 1 .. max # of nodes) |
 | agents_wins      | # of nodes wich can actually be used by the focal plant.                  | counts | 0 .. max # of nodes            |

-### Patterns and data to determine parameters and/or to claim that the RBB is realistic enough for its purpose: :question:
+### Patterns and data to determine parameters and/or to claim that the RBB is realistic enough for its purpose

-+ Which of the variables (or parameters) can be set independent of the model/RBB, using direct measurement, other models (e.g., regression), etc.?
-+ Which variables or parameters can only be estimated within the context of the model or require calibration?
-+ Which data or patterns can be used for calibration?
+- Patterns and data are not available for the RBB itself but for the RBB integrated a plant growth model.
+- Patterns: biomass distribution, size distribution of dying plants

-+ Are pre-existing datasets available to users already exist (references)?
+- Are pre-existing datasets available to users already exist (references)?
   + There is a long tradition of calibrating the ZOI parameter in plant ecology and forest sciences.
 Examples are:
     + Stoll, P., Weiner, J., 2000.
 A neighborhood view of interactions among individual plants.
 In: Dieckmann, U., Law, R., Metz, J.A.J.
 (Eds.), The Geometry of Ecological Interactions: Simplifying Spatial Complexity.
 Cambridge University Press, Cambridge, UK, pp. 11–27
     + Lin, Y., Huth, F., Berger, U., & Grimm, V. (2014).
 The role of belowground competition and plastic biomass allocation in altering plant mass-density relationships.
 Oikos, 123(2), 248–256.
 Retrieved from http://doi.wiley.com/10.1111/j.1600-0706.2013.00921.x: data from greenhouse experiments using birch seedlings